beginning of content

 A molar pregnancy needs to be removed to avoid complications.
 This is done in a hospital or clinic by a specialist doctor.
 You can usually go home on the same day as the procedure.

 In some cases, some of the molar tissue persists.
-It can grow deeper into the womb and spread.
-This is called an ‘invasive mole’ and needs further treatment.
+It can grow deeper into your uterus and spread.
+This is called an 'invasive mole' and needs further treatment.

-Rarely, the molar tissue turns into a cancer called ‘choriocarcinoma’, which needs further treatment.
+Rarely, the molar tissue turns into a cancer called 'choriocarcinoma', which needs more treatment.

 Follow-up care

 A molar pregnancy does not affect your chances of getting pregnant again.
-But you will probably be recommended to wait for your doctor’s all-clear to fall pregnant again.
+But you will be advised to wait for your doctor's all-clear before trying to get pregnant again.

 Talk to your specialist about the best type of contraception to use while you are avoiding pregnancy.